arabold/react-native-whirlwind/README.md

 ## Who Is Using Whirlwind?

 I'm using the predecessor and variants of **Whirlwind** for several years now and in many different commercial projects.
 Some of them have several 100,000s of installs across the App Store and Google Play.
 Finally, I decided to open source it and make it available to the community.
-This is how Whilehirlow was born.
+This is how **Whirlwind** was born.

 If you're using it in your project and like to see it listed here, please let me know!